JNado/CST205-finalproj/README.md

 search results to be displayed or two sets of downloads to occur.
 5) Clear search results in between each download phase to avoid downloading duplicates.
 Each time you hit download all checked boxes will be downloaded.
 6) If no results are found, NO MATCHES will be displayed.
-And you have to options: give up, or use the "No Match Download" button.
-This button downloads straight from youtube and requires a track name and an artist.
+And you have two options: give up, or use the "No Match Download" button.
+This button downloads straight from youtube and requires a track name and an artist in the search fields.
 Please note this method is not as reliable, nor embeds ID3 data into the resulting MP3 file.
 ```